- Why bother with the total addressable market?

 To sum it up on Total Addressable Market

-In b2b sales list building alone is so many potential pitfalls and miscalculations, that I don’t believe that it is possible to execute TAM calculation without external help unless you have a relevant background.
+In b2b sales list building alone is so many potential pitfalls and miscalculations, that I don’t believe that it is possible to execute TAM calculation without outside help unless you have a relevant background.